Goodbye to Hangzhou

-So after two incredible years, it all ends here–with one last, glorious posting to this lousy blog.
-Here is the grand crescendo, the final finale, the nail in the coffin.
+After two incredible years, it all ends here–with one last posting to this lousy blog.
+This is the grand crescendo, the final finale, the nail in the coffin.
 It features a music video.
 Never-before-seen pictures.
 And drama, with an ending so sublimely bittersweet you’ll laugh and cry at the same time.
-Hopefully not just from the bad writing.
+Not just from the bad writing.

 Travel Log, 23 June